BanjiBear/Chacha20/README.md

 - [ ] void Chacha20();
 - [ ] void quarterRound(A, B, C, D);

+See if it is necessary to implement all trifle stuff in settings.

 # Some websites for personal reference
 - [ASCII Table](https://www.asciitable.com/)
 - [Hex to String](https://codebeautify.org/hex-string-converter)